 8. Can I wax myself if I don’t want to go to a parlour?

 They say that some things are best left to professionals, and getting your bikini area waxed is one such thing.
 Waxing your privates is slightly more complicated than shaving, and can be unpleasant if it goes wrong.
-We’re pretty sure that the last thing you want before your big day is a DIY gone wrong, so get yourself waxed from a good parlour only.
+We’re pretty sure that the last thing you want before your big day is a DIY gone wrong, so get bikini waxing done from a good parlour only.

 9. So she’s going to...touch me all over?